eric-price-ok/bordful/README.md

   featured: Checkbox
   languages: Multiple select (format: "Language Name (code)", e.g. "English (en)", "Spanish (es)", "French (fr)")
   ```

+  **Note on Currency**: For `salary_currency`, it's recommended to use the format "CODE (Name)" such as "USD (United States Dollar)" or "BTC (Bitcoin)" for clarity.
+The system supports both traditional fiat currencies and cryptocurrencies.

 For both options: